scipy-conference/scipy_proceedings/papers/serge_rey/serge_rey.rst

 :cite:`flowerdew1989,singleton2014`.
 Geodemographics have been applied widely in marketing :cite:`farr2005`, education :cite:`singleton2009a`, and health research :cite:`petersen2011` among a wide variety of additional fields.
-The geodemographic approach as also been criticized, however, for failing to model geographic space formally.
+The geodemographic approach has also been criticized, however, for failing to model geographic space formally.
 In other words, the geodemographic approach ignores spatial autocorrelation, or the “first law of geography”–that the attributes of neighboring zones are likely to be similar.

 Another tradition in urban research, known as “regionalization” has thus been focused on the development of multivariate clustering algorithms that account for spatial dependence explicitly.
 To date, however, these traditions have rarely crossed in the literature,